ZackWilde27/Z3dPy/README.md

 # Zack's 3D Python Library
 or ZedPy for short

-Takes care of all the matrix math and projection for you
+My hope is that 3D games in Python will be as easy as 2D games

-Written entirely in Python, no OpenGL or anything
+Written entirely in Python

 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here</a>